hasura/graphql-engine/docs/graphql/manual/schema/relationships/create.rst

 .. thumbnail:: ../../../../img/graphql/manual/schema/add-1-1-relationship.png

-We can now run a nested object query that is based on this ``object relationship``
+We can now run a nested object query that is based on this ``object relationship``.

 Fetch a list of articles and each article's author: